Graco Evo Mini : Review

-The hood is a perfect size and provides adequate cover of your child.
+The hood is a perfect size and provides adequate coverage of your child.

-The brakes are good, once they are on they are on.
-Only thing i keep finding is a occasionally accidentally kick the brake when walking, sometimes causing it to come on when not required.
+The brakes are good, once they are on, they are on.
+The only thing I keep finding is I occasionally accidentally kick the brake when walking, sometimes causing it to come on when not required.

 Fitting into the boot of a car

 I like to class the size of the boot of my car as the average family car boot (it’s a Renault Megane) as you can see the Graco Evo Mini pushchair fits perfectly with LOTS of space left over.
 I am fairly confident that it will fit in a small boot (as small as the Peugeot 107).